Sharon Tonner-Saunders

 Biography

-Sharon Tonner-Saunders is lecturer in Technologies-ICT and Music in the School of Education.
+Sharon Tonner-Saunders is lecturer in Education in the School of Humanities, Social Sciences and Law.
 She joined the University in August 2008 after working for seven years as a primary school teacher, where the last four years were spent teaching ICT to all primary pupils.
 During this time, Sharon was awarded the British Council's eTwinning Award for Excellence due to using innovative methods to connect children with their peers around the world.
 This followed shortly with Sharon becoming a British Council Ambassador where she shares her knowledge and expertise of intercultural learning with educators around the world.
 Since 2018, Sharon has led an innovative intercultural project called Voices of the World (VOTW) that uses a range of communication forms (Music, Makaton and Art) to connect learners together to develop their intercultural awareness of others and preserve their linguistic identities.
 This project has won eTwinning Quality Labels from countries around Europe, the European eTwinning Quality Label and the prestigious British Council National eTwinning Award for best project in the UK (2019 and 2020).
 The success of Sharon's intercultural work has led to her being invited to be the keynote speaker at conferences around the world where she shares her passion for creating educational opportunities that enable young people to be connected with their global peers whilst preserving their identities.
+In December 2024, she was selected by the British Council in India to be an invited guest speak for their Great India Talks, where she shared her knowledge of using the Performing Arts to enable communication, collaboration and connectivity to universities around the north of India.

 Sharon's innovative approaches to using technologies in education has been acknowledged at the University where she has been awarded:

-Her work is also recognised by students where she was nominated for four student-led teaching awards in 2023 and short-listed for Innovation in Teaching.
+Her work is also recognised by students where in the past two years she has been nominated for a range of student-led teaching awards with the most recent being The Student Teaching Award in 2025 and previously the Innovation in Teaching in 2024.

 Sharon's innovative and forward-thinking approach to using technologies has also been acknowledge by a wider community where she was awarded the prestigious titles of: